Home / Insulation / Sprayed coatings of asbestos contaminated vermiculite

 Vermiculite can be naturally contaminated with asbestos, coexisting in the sub-strata at its mined source.
 This was the case for a mine in Libby, Montana USA, which supplied a large amount globally in the 20th Century.

 Just like the asbestos coatings, it was applied with industrial-sized sprayers as insulation on the underside of roofs and in multi-storey ceiling tween-spaces on underside of floors.
-Used to achieve building fire-rating on steel and reinforced concrete beams/columns.
+Used to achieve building fire-rating and a barrier against condensation, on steel and reinforced concrete beams/columns.

 Occasionally sprayed externally as a façade, such as in front porch areas.
 Sprayed onto internal residential ceilings.